Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Third Port-of-Call: Nha Trang, Vietnam

-After leaving port in Da Nang, the captain informed us that we would be increasing our speed in order to get ahead of the persistent weather system that had been tracking us since Hong Kong and causing higher than usual swells.
+After leaving port in Da Nang, the captain informs us that we will be increasing our speed in order to get ahead of the persistent weather system that’s been tracking us since Hong Kong and causing higher than usual swells.

 Vinpearl Land Nha Trang Vietnam